 - In years 7 and 8 subject teachers will mark fortnightly and students will record in their subject trackers.
 A report will be generated and recorded on the EMB at 3 points in the year and communicated home this will be accompanied by effort grade for the assessed work. - The exceptions to this include subjects with contact time on one lesson per week at KS3. - In Years 7 & 8 progress within a Standard will be identified at Summative Assessment points as: D (Developing) = lower end of standard, S (Secure), middle of standard and P (Proficient) upper end of standard.
 This will happen at two summative assessment points in each academic year. - Student speak UHS Standards should be made available to students & displayed in exercise books.
 The students are expected to remain on their standard throughout KS3 but are not capped and can progress to the next standard.
 Students dropping below their target standard are identified for intervention and target setting. - Year 9 (Still KS3 and using KS3 standards) and then into Year 10 work is assessed using the Pixl classrooms approach, teach first, Test/Assess Week followed by Therapy Review and Challenge week.
 The outcome of these assessments to be reported each half term in the student trackers and collected at 3 calendared points to be reported home as per the school's ARR calendar.
 Annual exam summer term.
 UHS standards and KS3 and GCSE grades 1-9 are used for reporting purposes fine graded into Developing (Lower), Secure (Middle) and Proficient (upper).

 (Pixl Classrooms use the approach of DTT adopted by the school, Diagnosis, Therapy and Testing.
-The calendar is designed to give formal structure to this approach to responding to summative assessment analyses.) - Year 11.
+The calendar is designed to give formal structure to this approach to responding to summative assessment analyses.)

+- Year 11.
 Fortnightly Assessment using Exam questions Final cumulative assessment grade reported for analyses, monitoring and intervention.
-Friday Mock Windows with Core and Action plan subjects.
 Mock Examinations in December.
 In year 11 the attainment grades relates to a GCSE grade 1-9.
 These grades are fine graded into A1 upper, A2 Middle and A3 lower categorisation.
 These are recorded fortnightly and attainment is reported using the final cumulative entry each half term. - KS5 Fortnightly Assessment using Exam questions, Cumulative assessments as agreed in Calendar for Assessment.
 A Levels continue to use A-G grades fine graded into bands 1 Upper), 2 (middle) and 3 (Lower).
-Grades are collected fortnightly and the final grade used for reporting purposes except when terms are punctuated with cumulative assessments. - For T Level, Btec Qualifications and ICT National Awards.
+Grades are collected fortnightly and the final grade used for reporting purposes except when terms are punctuated with cumulative assessments. - For Btec Qualifications and ICT National Awards.
 Grades are recorded using Distinction, Merit, Pass and Fail.
-Once again fine graded into 1 Upper, 2 Middle Secure and 3 lower or vulnerable. - Correction of SPG spelling, punctuation and grammar should take place on all pieces of assessed work.
+Once again fine graded into 1 Upper, 2 Middle Secure and 3 lower or vulnerable.

-Written and oral feedback should inform the student as to the standard of their work in relation to specified objectives and next steps improvement.
+Written and oral comments should inform the student as to the standard of their work in relation to specified objectives and what they need to do in order to improve.
 No other method of recording effort or attainment on student's work should be used other than that described.
 Any alternatives or amendments need to be agreed by the Associate Head Teacher with responsibility for Assessment and the Policy for Assessment amended and agreed accordingly.

-All years will receive a full target report yearly with details of examination results when scheduled.
+Correction of SPG spelling, punctuation and grammar should take place on all pieces of work.
+All years will receive a full target report yearly with details of examination results.